Atoo35/hashnode-articles/clcwb4aku000008jo8s7z8ply.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1673218380372/384c46fb-806c-45b5-b9f5-ff7bd118fd3d.png align="center")

+# Challenges

+1. I wasn't able to quickly spot the spelling mistake in the constructor function name.

+    Solution: First off, clean your eyes and secondly just directly call the so-called constructor lookalike `Fal1out` like a normal function to claim ownership.

 # Support

 If you liked my article, consider supporting me with a coffee ☕️ or some crypto ( ₿, ⟠, etc)